 CAMP FIRES.
 BuckDaddys adheres to all burn bans.
 Additionally, any campfire that is built must be entirely out before it may be left alone.
 Campfires should never be left unattended and embers must be out before leaving the camp-fire site or retiring for the night.
 This is for everyone’s safety.

-CAMPERS/TRAILERS/BUILDINGS: Each member is responsible for their own camping and sleeping arrangements.
+CAMPERS/TRAILERS/BUILDINGS/PERSONAL PROPERTY: Each member is responsible for their own camping and sleeping arrangements and personal property.
 All buildings, structures and/or campers or trailers and tents (hereinafter called “living quarters) must be of a temporary nature and moved upon request by the landowner or BuckDaddys.
 All living quarters must be capable of being moved on demand.
 Each membership will receive a camp permit to be affixed if a member uses a structure on club grounds which is always at the member’s own risk.
 Any additional living quarters above the one in which you receive a camp fee will require an additional permit for $150 and must be paid PRIOR TO bringing it onto club grounds.
 If a member has not paid an additional camp fee for additional structures on club grounds, a $150 permit fee plus an additional $150 fine will be assessed ($300 total) against the member and/or the member’s membership may be terminated.
 Not paying the fee jeopardizes the club’s standing and the Club can be fined, which is why it is taken very seriously.